-In compliance with the Homeless Services Reform Act of 2005 (HSRA), this Winter Plan for the 2015-2016 season has been developed by the District of Columbia's Interagency Council on Homelessness (ICH).
+In compliance with the Homeless Services Reform Act of 2005 (HSRA), this FY2017 Winter Plan1 has been developed by the District of Columbia's Interagency Council on Homelessness (ICH).
 The HSRA mandates that by September 1 of each year, a plan be in place describing how those who are homeless will be protected from cold weather injury.
-The Winter Plan for the 2015-2016 season describes how District government agencies and providers within the Continuum of Care will coordinate to provide hypothermia shelter and other services for those who are homeless in the District of Columbia, consistent with the right of consumers to shelter in severe weather conditions.
+The Winter Plan describes how District government agencies and providers within the Continuum of Care will coordinate to provide hypothermia shelter and other services for those who are homeless in the District of Columbia, consistent with the right of consumers to shelter in severe weather conditions.